Feat-FeAR/GATTACA/README.md

 Using the scripts is as simple as starting the `GATTACA` bash script.
 The various help messages (accessed using `-h`) detail the usage of each subcommand.

 These are the currently available subcommands:
-- `GATTACA init`: Used to make configuration files for `GATTACA run`.
+- `GATTACA init`: Used to create configuration files for `GATTACA run`.
-- `GATTACA run`: Runs the `GATTACA.R` script.
+- `GATTACA run`: Runs differential expression analysis on expression data.

-### Script: GATTACA.R
+- `GATTACA annotate`: Annotates expression data created by other commands with annotations from a variety of bioconductor packages.
+- `GATTACA prepaffy`: Generates expression matrices from a collection of affymetrix .CEL files.

+### Command: `GATTACA run`
-The `GATTACA.R` script is the main program of this collection.
-It performs differential gene expression analysis from single-channel microarray data.
+The `GATTACA run` command performs differential gene expression analysis from single-channel microarray data.

-To access the script, use the `GATTACA/GATTACA run` function.
 Append `-h` for usage information and available runtime options (not listed here).

-#### Options
+#### YAML Options
 To run GATTACA, you must provide an options file encoded in [yaml](https://yaml.org/).
 You can create a default version of the options by running `GATTACA init <path>`.
 Here are the supported options:

 - General options: